AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

 Auto-compare does a pixel-by-pixel comparison between two static or video proofs.
 Any differences detected are highlighted in red in the proof on the left.

-Auto-compare is not available when you are comparing interactive proofs.&nbsp;
+Auto-compare is not available when you are comparing interactive proofs.

 To auto-compare two proofs: